Achan81/sei-project-three-frontend/README.md

 ![demo app](/rmassets/home.png)

 ## Overview:
-Placebook is full-stack app focused on travel.
-Users would be able to create trips, and upload individual memories via photos with notes.
+Placebook is full-stack app focused on travel and memories.
+Users would be able to create trips, and upload their own unique memories (photos with notes).
 The aim of this app is to allow like minded travellers to document and share their memories to this community.
 <br></br>
 This was a one-week group project built in collaboration with [**Duncan Browne**](https://github.com/DBBrowne/) and [**Mike Salter**](https://github.com/Msalter91/).